sunfishcode/nameless/README.md

    types like [`Regex`] or [`Duration`].
 See [the examples directory] for more examples.

-## Data URLs

-[`data:` URLs] aren't as widely known, but are cool and deserve special mention.
-They carry a payload string in the URL itself which produced as the input stream.
-For example, opening `data:,Hello%2C%20World!` produces an input stream that reads the string "Hello, World!".
-Payloads can also be base64 encoded, like this: `data:text/plain;base64,SGVsbG8sIFdvcmxkIQ==`.
-So you can pass a literal string directly into a program's input stream instead of creating a temporary file.

 ## Why "nameless"?

 The name "nameless" refers to how, from the program's perspective, the string